Gareth Hudson + Toby Thirling: Litany for the Border

 Litany for the Border is a new light and sound commission by artists Gareth Hudson and Toby Thirling, with music by composer Eleanor Cully Boehringer.
-For two weeks in February 2026, choreographed beams of light will shine into the sky and a brand-new piece of music created especially for Berwick will resound across the River Tweed in the depths of winter from three iconic sites around the town: the Berwick Barracks, Berwick Sports & Leisure Centre, and Berwick Infirmary.
+Choreographed beams of light will shine into the sky and a brand-new piece of music created especially for Berwick will resound across the River Tweed in the depths of winter from three iconic sites around the town: the Berwick Barracks, Berwick Sports and Leisure Centre, and Berwick Infirmary.

 Rooted in the many voices of the Tweed Estuary, in oral history, field recordings, contemporary conversation and, most importantly, in expression through song, the project explores the past, present, and future of the people who live along the River Tweed, focusing on their ideas of spirituality and what gives their lives meaning.